Merci-chao/userChrome.js/README.md

 **Version 4.0**
 - New
-	- Support the tab split view feature introduced in Firefox 146, which can be enabled by setting `browser.tabs.splitView.enabled` to `ture`.
+	- Support the split view feature introduced in Firefox 146, which can be enabled by setting `browser.tabs.splitView.enabled` to `ture`.
 	- Support for tab stacking when dragging multiple tabs.
 On Firefox 146, it can be enabled by setting `browser.tabs.dragDrop.multiselectStacking` to `true`.
 For Firefox 145 and below (including 115), a new boolean preference with that name needs to be created manually.
 	- Add `dragStackPreceding`: stack the preceding selected tabs of the dragged one.
 When dragging the middle tab among selected ones, the following ones of the selected tabs may move forward undesirably.
 Disabling this setting can avoid the issue.
 	- Support drag to pin/unpin on Firefox 115.
 Set `disableDragToPinOrUnpin` to `false` to enable.